 What will happen?

-All of our acupuncture treatments are carried out by our fully qualified and AACP certified Winchester physiotherapist's.
-After obtaining a detailed background of your medical history, and your current condition, our Winchester acupuncturist's will perform a thorough physical examination.
+All of our acupuncture treatments are carried out by our fully qualified and AACP certified physiotherapist's in either Winchester or Alresford.
+After obtaining a detailed background of your medical history, and your current condition, our acupuncturist's will perform a thorough physical examination.

-If it is decided that acupuncture is a useful adjunct to your treatment, you will be asked to assume the most appropriate position for the body part to be treated.
+If it is decided that acupuncture is a useful stand alone or adjunct to your treatment, you will be asked to assume the most appropriate position for the body part to be treated.
 You may be asked to undress to allow the acupuncturist to access the relevant parts of your body.

 The needles are placed in specific parts of the body relevant to your disorder.
 All needles are single use and sterile.
 In a session, typically between 1 and 12 acupuncture points will be used, with needles inserted at varying depths depending on location and desired effect.
 Needles may be left in for up to 30 minutes.